devaniantdog/box-os/README.md

 it's just an operating system

 install guide-
-unzip the file and place 'box-os' in c:/
+download the entire thing as a zip file, unzip it and put it in C:/